mergestat/docs/docs/reference/npm-tables.md

 # NPM Registry

-`askgit` can also query the NPM registry API.
+`mergestat` can also query the NPM registry API.

 ## `npm_get_package`